MapServer for Windows (MS4W) README

 Security Steps to Enable

-1. (Strongly Recommended) Set MS_MAP_PATTERN in your local Apache httpd.conf file, to disallow common malicious manipulation of the MAP= parameter:
+1. Set MS_MAP_PATTERN in your /ms4w/ms4w.conf, to disallow common malicious manipulation of the MAP= parameter:

 The above regular expression will limit paths to the common C:/ms4w/apps/ directory (where all MS4W mapfiles and applications live), allow encoded urls, allow “.” or “_” or “-” in MAP= paths but disallow “..” directory traversing.